 The Company is respondent on a claim pending in arbitration before ADR Services, Inc. SPI Solar, Inc., agreed to purchase from Sulus LLC certain solar photovoltaic Projects under a Membership Interest Purchase Agreement ("MIPA") dated July 15, 2019.
 The MIPA contained a project-by-project purchase price escalation clause conditioned upon each Project meeting certain requirements and being awarded into Oregon's Community Solar Program.
 Sulus LLC alleges that four Projects, Belvedere Solar LLC, Manchester Solar LLC, Dover Solar LLC and Clayfield Solar LLC, have met the MIPA conditions for the price escalation, and that two Projects, Cork Solar LC and Waterford Solar LLC, still may meet the price escalation conditions.
-For the four Projects alleged to meet the conditions, Sulus LLC alleges additional compensation is due, and for the two Projects that Sulus LLC alleges may meet the conditions, Sulus LLC estimates additional compensation is due as well.
-SPI Solar, Inc., denies the allegations, that the MIPA conditions have not been met, and specifically that any of the Projects have yet been awarded into Oregon's Community Solar Program.
+For the four Projects alleged to meet the conditions, Sulus LLC alleges additional compensation is due, and for the two Projects that Sulus LLC alleges may meet the conditions, Sulus LLC alleges may meet the Projects have yet been awarded into Oregon's Community Solar Program.
 It is also SPI Solar, Inc.'s position that the time for the Projects to meet the conditions for the price escalation in the MIPA has passed.
 SPI Solar, Inc., is strenuously defending against Sulus's claim in the arbitration.
 There is no known insurance coverage for this alleged claim.
 The arbitration process is ongoing with resolution expected during the calendar year 2021.